hairyape/crazytree/README.md

     export CRAZYPASS=<password to the crazytree account>
     gosh -I. crazytree.scm >/dev/null 2>log

-Or you can run with supervisor.scm to restart crazytree when it hangs up or whatever reason
+Or you can run with superviser.scm to restart crazytree when it hangs up or whatever reason

     gosh superviser.scm gosh -I. crazytree.scm 2>log